English

 2. Access to systems and networks

-With compromised credentials, attackers can gain access to systems and networks that they would not otherwise be able to access.
+With compromised credentials, attackers would be able to gain access to systems and networks.
 This access can be used to steal data, install malware, or carry out other malicious activities.

 3. Facilitate further attacks